 Full payment is required at least 4 weeks before your arrival date.

-Once we have received full payment we will email you your cycling holiday accommodation list, along with the full guide notes for your cycling tour.
+Once we have received full payment we will email you your bike tour accommodation list, along with your guide notes and any other essential information.

 “Thanks again for the flawless organization and support during our recent trips (August 2019).
 We had a fabulous time and have recommended Ireland by Bike to all of our friends here in Switzerland.
 Don’t be surprised if you soon see a deluge of Swiss adventure seekers.
 We very much appreciated the personal attention from you and the friendly welcomes we received from everyone along the route… it seems you two are on a first name basis with everyone we met!
 The “Backroads and Beyond” trip, with an itinerary that included both biking and hiking was a nice mix.
 Chris particularly enjoyed the atmospheric walk from Glencolmcille over Glen Head to Port.” – Chris and Bettina Venezia, (Prangins, Switzerland).
 Causeway Coast Tour + Backroads and Beyond Tour.
 August 2019.